Saytzeff-D/Saytzeff-D/README.md

 -----------------------------------------------------------

 His name is David Ololade, Atanda.
-He's an indigene of Ogbomoso, a prominent town in Oyo State, Nigeria.
+A Nigerian.
 He's a skilled software engineer with great expertise in fullstack web development.
 He actively engages with other developers in the world through hackathons, workshop training and spaces

 ----------------------------------------------------------
 - 🔭 I’m currently working on freelance projects